-This week, the Canada Council is convening its first-ever Arts in a Digital World Summit in Montreal.
+In March, the Canada Council convened its first-ever Arts in a Digital World Summit in Montreal.

 To prepare for the event, Orchestras Canada asked member orchestras from coast to coast to share their achievements and their plans in the digital realm.